 You can also receive a SNO-PARK guide by calling the SNO-PARK Hotline at

 Entrance fees to the park range from $20–$35 a day.
 There are no individual snow park fees, just the entrance fee.
 Visit nps.gov for more information.

 Here are a few local spots to visit on your next family snow day!

-Tamarack – South side of Highway 168 and 60 miles east of Fresno in Fresno County.
-Snowmobile trails, cross-country skiing, and limited snow play.
+Huntington Lake – West side of Huntington Lake off Highway 168 in Sierra National Forest.
+Snowmobile trails, cross-country skiing, dog sledding, and limited snow play.
 855-5355

-Eastwood – East side of Highway 168 at Huntington Lake Road, 75 miles east of Fresno in Fresno County.
-Cross-country ski trails, dog sledding, and limited snow play.
+Tamarack – South side of Highway 168 in Sierra National Forest.
+Snowmobile trails, cross-country skiing, dog sledding, and limited snow play.
 855-5355

-Remember, enjoy the great outdoors safely by staying local, planning ahead to find out what is open, wearing a face covering, practicing physical-distancing and avoiding gathering with people outside your immediate household.
+Remember, enjoy the great outdoors safely by staying local, planning ahead to find out what is open, wearing a face covering, practicing social-distancing, and avoiding gathering with people outside your immediate household.